-Pleasant Bay is the largest salt water estuary on Cape Cod.
-It spans four towns and includes numerous coves, tidal rivers, ponds, harbors, marshes, islands and beaches.
-It has been an environmentally-rich and special place at least as long as recorded history of the region has existed.
-All types of houses occur around it as well, from modest low-lying beach houses right on the sand to large bluff-top shingle style manses.
-Our client found a large bluff-top site with a existing house on it and requested we replace it with an up-to-date shingle style home inspired by such classics.
+Pleasant Bay is the largest estuary on Cape Cod.
+It spans four towns and includes numerous coves, tidal rivers, ponds, harbors, marshes, islands, and beaches.
+It has been a special, environmentally rich, place since recorded history of the region began.
+All types of houses have been built around it, from modest beach houses right on the sand to large shingle style manses.
+Pleasant Heights is a large bluff-top site with a new, up-to-date, shingle style home inspired by these classic shoreline homes.

 |Finished Space Above Grade

 A driveway defines one edge of the front yard/playing field, the garage forms another, and the main house a third.
 The driveway passes the front door, goes through a porte-cochere that connects the garage to the house, and then behind the garage to the parking bays.
 Garage doors are hidden from the street and from the rest of the house and front yard.
 Two classic shingle style gambrel roofs run perpendicular to the main body of the house and flank an entry porch with two stout columns.
 A hip-roofed dormer—with an arch-top center window and two tiny side windows—highlights the center and caps off the orderly but not too formal entry.
 A third gambrel defines the garage that is set off to one side.
 A continuous flared roof overhang accentuates the horizontal, brings down the scale, and helps shade first-floor windows.
 Sinuous lines created by arches and brackets balance the linear geometry of the main mass and are playful and fun.

 Nearly every room takes in the spectacular bay view.
 A rustic brick and stone fireplace warms, literally and figuratively, the living room and recalls the detailed handmade brick chimney that anchors the west end of the house.

 The top level of the guest house includes living and dining spaces, while two bedrooms occupy the lower level.